avatar-kaleb/kalebmckelvey-site/blog/predix-hackathon-creating-a-culture-that-develops-business-impact.md

 ## Next Steps:

 This week we look to finalize our prototype functionality and verify code quality is up to standards for our team.
-With this hackathon being a friendly competition, and me being a life time competitor, I'm looking forward to another week on the grind to show case our work to the judges!
+With this hackathon being a friendly competition, and me being a lifetime competitor, I'm looking forward to another week on the grind to showcase our work to the judges!

 - - -

-As our hackathon comes to an end on Friday, future post will be providing more informative posts on how to use Predix and hope to help jump start your development.
+As our hackathon comes to an end on Friday, a future post will be providing more informative posts on how to use Predix and hope to help jump start your development.

 If you have any topics you are interested in, please [contact me](https://kalebmckelvey.com/contact-me/).